 Fig. 2: Hela cells infected with GFP-expressing Brucella abortus (green) for 48 h and stained for F-actin (red) and DNA (blue).
-Intracellular bacteria replicate in an endoplasic reticulum-associated compartment localizing proximal to the nucleus. the identification of target proteins and the regulation of the AMPylation activity, i.e. via binding of the Fic domain to an inhibitory protein termed antitoxin (Engel et al., 2012, Nature).
-A systems biology approach to Bartonella and Brucella entry and intracellular persistence in human cells The goal of InfectX (www.infectx.ch) - a research and development project (RTD) of the Swiss-wide systems biology initiative SystemsX.ch - is to comprehensively identify components of the human infectome for a set of important bacterial and viral pathogens and to develop new mathematical and computational methods with predictive power to reconstruct key signaling pathways controlling pathogen entry into human cells.
-In the frame of InfectX we use a systems biology approach to reconstruct the host signaling processes underlying Bartonella and Brucella entry into the human model cell line HeLa that lead to the establishment of a persisting intracellular infection.
+Intracellular bacteria replicate in an endoplasic reticulum-associated compartment localizing proximal to the nucleus.
+2014, Proteomics).
+A particular focus of these studies is the identification of target proteins (Harms et al., 2015, Cell Rep.) and the regulation of the AMPylation activity, i.e. via binding of the Fic domain to an inhibitory protein termed antitoxin (Engel et al., 2012, Nature; Stanger et al., 2016, PNAS).
+Structure analysis of the BID domain serving as T4S signal in all Beps revealed a novel fold characterized by four-helix bundle topped by a hook (Stanger et al., 2016, Structure).
+Importantly, beyond the broadly conserved role as T4S signal, individual BID domains have also evolved secondary effector functions within host cells, such as mediating anti-apoptosis (Pulliainen et al., 2012, PNAS) or by safeguarding cells from deleterious effects caused by other Beps (Okujava et al., 2014, PLoS Patho.).
+A systems biology approach to Bartonella and Brucella entry and intracellular persistence in human cells The goal of the former InfectX (2010-2013) and present Target-InfectX (2014-2017) research and development project (RTD) of the Swiss-wide systems biology initiative SystemsX.ch is to comprehensively identify components of the human infectome for a set of important bacterial and viral pathogens and to develop new mathematical and computational methods with predictive power to reconstruct key signaling pathways controlling pathogen entry into human cells.
+We are using a systems biology approach to reconstruct host signaling processes underlying Bartonella and Brucella entry into the human model cell line HeLa that lead to the establishment of a persisting intracellular infection.
 For Bartonella henselae, the VirB T4S effector BepG or the combined activity of the effectors BepC/BepF was found to inhibit endocytic uptake of individual bacteria, thereby redirecting bacterial uptake to the invasome-mediated pathway facilitating the uptake of large bacterial aggregates (reviewed in Eicher and Dehio, 2012, Cell.
 Microbiol.).
-This unique cell entry process is mediated by massive F-actin rearrangements that depend on the small GTPases Rac1, the Rac1-effector Scar1, and the F-actin organizing complex Arp2/3 (Rhomberg et al., 2009, Cell Microbiol.; Truttmann et al., 2011, Cell Microbiol.) and bi-directional signaling via the integrin pathway (Truttmann et al., 2011, J. Cell Sci.).
+This unique cell entry process is mediated by massive F-actin rearrangements that depend on the small GTPases Rac1, the Rac1-effector Scar1, and the Factin organizing complex Arp2/3 (Rhomberg et al., 2009, Cell Microbiol.; Truttmann et al., 2011, Cell Microbiol.) and bi-directional signaling via the integrin pathway (Truttmann et al., 2011, J. Cell Sci.).
 The uptake process triggered by Brucella abortus is less well defined but considered to depend on lipid rafts and the small GTPase Cdc42.
 Genome-wide RNA interference screens and related modeling approaches currently performed on the basis of high-content fluorescence microscopy assays for pathogen entry and intracellular replication should facilitate the comprehensive identification of the human infectomes involved in establishing persistent intracellular infection of these pathogens as a first step towards the identification of human targets suitable for the development of a new class of anti-infectives that interfere with the function of host proteins essential for pathogen infection.